 The market hall closes at 8 pm.

 Metsa is only about 10 minutes in the car to / from Sayama Hidaka Interchange of the Ken-o expressway.
 There is an upper cap of 1500 yen for one day of parking.
-When the park first opened you had to pay for parking AND book it in advance.
-They changed that a year after opening.
+As per above, from April 1st 2023 they are re-introducing parking fees on weekdays.
+They will charge 1000 yen for the day, but the first two hours are free – only on weekdays.
+On weekends there is no free time and they do not validate parking.

 A sample of events at Metsa, past and present

-- Summer 2020: Umbrella sky and Hattifattener’s Thunder Splash
+- Summer: Umbrella sky and Hattifattener’s Thunder Splash

 - Christmas annually: Santa Claus Visit